 Australian Capital Territory

-Learners can travel at posted limits, but must observe NSW’s 90km/h limit if travelling over the border.
+Learners can travel at posted limits, but must observe NSW’s 90km/h learner's limit if travelling over the border.

 Learners are permitted to travel at signposted speeds.